kayMens/MovieNight/README.md

 # Movie Night 🎥

-Movie Night is a sample Kotlin Multiplatform project designed to showcase a categorized collection of movies.
+Movie Night is a sample Compose Multiplatform project designed to showcase a categorized collection of movies.
 Users can explore different movie categories and view detailed previews in a modal on click.
 This project demonstrates the capabilities of Compose Multiplatform and Clean Architecture principles, targeting Android, iOS, and Web platforms with a shared UI.

 ## Features